KH-ReFined/KH-ReFined/README.md

 - **TieuLink** for providing the Japanese voices for the Multi Audio Add-on.
 - **DA** and **AntonioDePau** for their help with injecting ".a.jp" files for the Multi Audio Add-on.
 - **Y2K** for his past work on the Prologue Skip.
-- **VladABDF** for his work on the Crown Engine as well as the Quadratum Menu.
-- **Some1fromthedark** for his contributions to the new Configuration System.
 - **gg3502** for his help in the SharpHook Engine.
-- **MainMemory** for her help in fixing Panacea related issues.
+- **Claire the Rabbit** for her help in fixing Panacea related issues.
 - **TieuLink** for the origins of all Voice Packs.
 - **Napstio** for implementing FrenchVO and GermanVO.
 - **Jaster** for adding in Sora's Scribbles back.